 The Gates Foundation has given AGRA a whopping US$638 million since 2006.
 But AGRA’s results are underwhelming to say the least.
 In the countries where AGRA is active, yields of staple crops increased only 18% over the past 12 years- far short of AGRA’s goal of doubling yields.
 Meanwhile, undernourishment (as measured by the FAO) increased by 30% in those countries.

-Recently Bill & Melinda launched “Gates Ag One”.
-This initiative claims to speed up the development of new seeds and chemicals and get them to farmers in sub-Saharan Africa and South Asia more quickly.
+Recently Bill and Melinda launched “Gates Ag One”, an initiative that claims to speed up the development of new seeds and chemicals and get them to farmers in sub-Saharan Africa and South Asia more quickly.
 Where will the institute be based?
-Not in Ethiopia or Sri Lanka but in St. Louis, USA, home of Monsanto and other GMO and pesticide giants.
-Coincidence?
+Not in Ethiopia or Sri Lanka but in St. Louis, home of Monsanto and other GMO and pesticide giants.

 Of course, AGRA itself is also actively pushing the African policy agenda.
 AGRA is among the key conveners of the annual Africa Green Revolution Forum (AGRF).
 Partners include some of the main global agrochemical corporations, such as Bayer, Corteva and Yara, and of course the Gates Foundation itself.

-The Foundation provides zero funding to support farmer seed systems, which supply 80 to 90% of all the seeds used in Africa.
-Instead, it provides a lot of funds to initiatives that destroy them.
+GRAIN’s conclusion was that the Foundation provides no funding to support farmer seed systems, which supply 80 to 90 percent of all the seeds used in Africa.
+The Gates Foundation instead provides a lot of funds to initiatives that destroy them.
 Furthermore, the Gates Foundation props up biofortification as a solution to malnutrition, taking funds and attention away from much more practical and culturally appropriate efforts to improve nutrition by enhancing on-farm biodiversity and people’s access to it.
-Over the last decade or so, the Gates Foundation has given US$73 million to biofortification initiatives that essentially seek to artificially pack nutrients into single crop commodities.
+Over the past decade, the Gates Foundation has given over US$70 million to biofortification initiatives that essentially seek to artificially pack nutrients into single crop commodities.

-Bill & Melinda’s Foundation’s involvement in Africa is a clear neo-colonialist endeavour.
-It maximizes profits in the West and destroys a local food system for an industrial food system that we know does not work.
+What seems clear is that the Bill and Melinda Gates Foundation’s involvement in Africa is a clear neo-colonialist endeavour.
+It maximizes profits in the West by destroying a local food system, replacing it with an industrial food system that we know does not work.
 Don’t be fooled by their “saving the world” rhetoric, it is killing biodiversity, local culture, and sustainable food systems in pursuit of pure profit.